Troff is a media player that let you loop a part of a song,

 The timeline in Troff is vertical and stretches the full height of the

-The markers contains text, and can be colorized so that you easy can
+The markers contain text, and can be colorized so that you easy can

 find specific parts of the song later.